apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 incrementally.

 The Swift 6 language mode must be explicitly enabled for existing projects.
-But, enabling the mode is just the first part of the process.
+However, enabling the mode is just the first part of the migration process.
-You'll probably want to progress by making incremental changes that do not disrupt project.
+It could take many changes, across different modules to complete.
+To make this practical, these changes can be made _incrementally_.
+This allows you to progress without disrupting the entire project.

-Swift includes a number of language features and standard libary APIs to help make this process easier.
+Swift includes a number of language features and standard library APIs to help make incremental adoption easier.

 ## Wrapping Callback-Based Functions

 APIs that accept and invoke a single function on completion are an extremely common pattern in Swift.
-It's possible to make version of such a function that is usable directly from an asynchronous context.
+It's possible to make a version of such a function that is usable directly from an asynchronous context.

 ```swift